mattbegent/staddle/README.md

 #Boilerplate

-A brilliant less boilerplate
+A brilliant less boilerplate for small and large scale websites.

 By Matt B and Gary F (Mostly Matt B)

 ##Features

+* Flexibility - all of the built in modules are independent, so if you don't use one you can uncomment it
 * Responsive grid
-* Supports ie7 +
+* Supports ie7 + (ie7 support will be dropped when clients stop demanding it)
 * Easy user configuration
 * Css3 mixins
 * Css debugging
 * Follows [SMACSS](http://smacss.com/)
-* Flexibility - all of the built in modules are independent, so if you don't use one you can uncomment it

 #Documentation